ConfederacyOfGaia/Gaia/mage.md

 Beginning when you choose this school at 2nd level, you may add your proficiency bonus when calculating the number of spells you can have prepared.

+You gain proficiency in the Arcana skill, if you don't already have it.

 #### Improved Spellcasting

 Beginning at 6th level, when you cast a spell that cast at higher levels for an additional or improved effect, the spell is cast at one level higher than the level for which you paid spell points.
 This effect cannot increase a spell's level above 9th.